 As an elective hospital, we are not treating anyone with COVID or COVID symptoms.
-Every patient will be required to self-isolate for two weeks before they visit and will be screened when they arrive.
+Every patient will be tested before admission.
 This decreases the risk of patients having COVID.However, if a patient becomes symptomatic, they will be immediately moved in to an isolated space.
 Those involved with their care will sanitise themselves and the area will be deep cleaned.
 Anyone who has been in contact with them will be screened to ensure they are not positive for COVID.

 Our staff all follow the government guidance on PPE and take specialist advice from out Infection, Prevention and Control Team.
 Staff will wear the correct PPE when caring for you.

 Upon entry to the hospital you will be required to wear a mask and sanitise your hand.
 During your treatment, you may be asked to wear a mask.

 Please raise any concerns with a health professional, a ward manager.
 We encourage an open, learning culture and your concern will be taken seriously.